 So, if you know a little bit about SEO I strongly suggest having a look at Ubersuggest by Neil Patel, and even if you don’t, maybe take a look.
 You might realise that some of the things are actually not that tricky.
 Ubersuggest gives you a lot of information about where the problems are and gives you a little information about how to fix them.
 If you have any issues you can get in touch with us and we can assist.
 We also offer more comprehensive independent UX and SEO Audits using additional premium SEO tools.

 User Experience (UX) and Google Analytics

 One of the things Ubersuggest does not currently do, and I’m not sure whether it could be built-in, is User Experience (UX) and the way we need to be guided around a site.
 The logical layout of a website is not currently included in the product.

 For instance, I have a client that was sending three different ads, for three different services to the same home page.
-This home page is not specific, made worse by an image and text at the top of the page not really conveying what the page is about, therefore has a high bounce rate (80% Australian).
+This home page is not specific, made worse by an image and text at the top of the page not really conveying what the page is about, therefore has a high bounce rate (80% in Australia).
 Bounce rate means the people leaving (or bouncing out of) the webpage without moving to another page.

-Please make an effort to complete some SEO training, including learning how to read Google Analytics.
-You can attend SEO training through myself, through Kate Toon or try the Google Digital Garage courses.
+Please make an effort to complete some SEO training, including learning how to read Google Analytics and Google Search Console.
+You can attend SEO training through myself, receive one on one advice, learn through Kate Toon or try the Google Digital Garage courses.

 This blog was written by our Founder Jane Tweedy.